BundleProject/Bundle/README.md

 # Bundle
-A Minecraft Tweaker that updates resource packs and forge mods invisibly while providing other utilities such as anonymous statistics and managing game files.
+A program that hooks into minecraft with any mod loader that updates all of your mods with a cool gui.